debjohnson33/medications-app/README.md

 # README

+## Deprecation
+Please note that this app is no longer live on Heroku.

 ## Blog Post

 http://debthecoderjohnson.com/react_redux_final_project_medications_app

 ## Synopsis

 This Rails project with React/Redux displays a list of medications and allows the user to read medication information and submit a review which includes a rating and a comment.
-This app is now deployed on heroku at http://medications-app.herokuapp.com.
-It has 3 medications and 3 reviews.

 ## Install Instructions